 Herbivores, Canada geese eat both aquatic plants, such as eelgrass, and terrestrial foods, such as grass, grains, and berries.
 They spend much of their time in and around fresh water, though they also can be found in places like cornfields (a food source for them).
 This was especially so before Canada geese adapted themselves to an urban and suburban lifestyle.
 Now, when not in or around water, they spend much of their time on grass, including in parks, at airports, on college campuses, on golf courses, and on the lawns of homeowners.
 Canada geese sometimes (but not always) migrate south for the winter.
 As they adapt to environments in which humans have made their lives easier, they are tending more and more not to fly south for the winter.

 In all such environments, they may be regarded as pests, mainly because of their excrement.
 As large birds, their excrement is of a considerable size; and since Canada geese tend to arrive on a property in flocks, many culprits will be contributing to the mess.
-Their excrement is objectionable in a number of ways, both in terms of health and aesthetics.
+Their excrement is objectionable in a number of ways.

 4 Ways to Get Rid of Geese